playframework/playframework/documentation/manual/working/scalaGuide/main/http/ScalaBodyParsers.md

 ## Combining body parsers

 In the previous example, all request bodies are stored in the same file.
 This is a bit problematic isn’t it?
-Let’s write another custom body parser that extract the user name from the request Session, to give a unique file for each user:
+Let’s write another custom body parser that extracts the user name from the request Session, to give a unique file for each user:

 @[body-parser-combining](code/ScalaBodyParser.scala)